List of VFL/AFL wooden spoons

 The wooden spoon is the imaginary and ironic "award" which is said to be won by the team finishing in last place in the Australian Football League.
 No physical wooden spoon award exists, other than those brought by opposition fans to taunt struggling teams, nor is such an award officially sanctioned by the VFL/AFL.
 However, most betting agencies will take wagers on the wooden spoon.
+Port Adelaide remains the only team who has not obtained a wooden spoon record.

 Criteria

 The team which finishes on the bottom of the ladder wins the wooden spoon.
 This is determined by: